-The current filing fee is set forth in the Office's fee schedule under the heading "Form D-VH (vessel hull designs)."
+The current filing fee is set forth in the Office's fee schedule under the heading "Form D-VH (vessel hull designs)." (www.copyright.gov/docs/fees.html).

-For information concerning the methods for paying this fee, see Chapter 1400, Sections 14031412.4 and 14031412.5.
+For information concerning the methods for paying this fee, see Chapter 1400, Sections 1403.4 and 1403.5.